 16. 07.
 2024 Beatrice Dall'Omo Blue Team, Red Team, SEC4U

-In this article, I will take a step back focusing on what happens before the Vulnerability Management process presented.
+In this article, I’ll take a step back, focusing on what happens before the Vulnerability Management process.
 That is, the Vulnerability Assessment.

-In particular, I will go through the process of adding, configuring targets for the vulnerability scans and of launching the monthly scans for the public perimeters communicated by our SOC customers.
+In particular, I’ll go through the process of adding and configuring targets for the vulnerability scans, and launching the monthly scans for the public perimeters communicated by our SOC customers.
 All these actions happen on Greenbone, the world’s most trusted provider of open source vulnerability management.
-They have been automated through the usage of Greenbone Vulnerability Management Python Library (python-gvm) that lets you remotely control both the Greenbone Enterprise Appliance installations and the Community Edition even though with some limitations.
+They’ve been automated through the use of the Greenbone Vulnerability Management Python Library (python-gvm) that lets you remotely control both the Greenbone Enterprise Appliance installations and the Community Edition, with some limitations.

 Greenbone Vulnerability Management Python Library